Western Australia rural and remote health services

 Mental health and wellbeing

 The WA Government provides a range of mental health services and support.
-And there are helplines and online resources and tools available for when you feel isolated or need help with an existing mental health condition.
+Mental health helplines and online resources and tools are also available for when you feel isolated or need help with a new or existing mental health condition.

 Farming and mining communities

-Mining — of whatever type — can be dangerous work.
+Mining can also be dangerous work.
 Both workers and community need to look after their safety around mining sites, and while fossicking and prospecting.

 Aboriginal and Torres Strait Islander health